 Parents/Guardians must pick up their children on time.
-Students left after 4:00 could be reported to the local police department and may be placed in their care while the parents/guardians are reached.
+Students left after 4:00 will be reported to the local police department and/or DFS and may be placed in their care while the parents/guardians are reached.

 TECHNOLOGY ACCEPTABLE USE POLICY